Photo of Sutton, Stacey

 About

-Stacey Sutton is an Associate Professor in the Department of Urban Planning and Policy, and the Director of Applied Research and Strategic Partnerships at UIC’s Social Justice Initiative.
-She recently launched the Solidarity Economy Research, Policy & Law Project which aims to advance interdisciplinary research, critical analysis, enabling policy, popular education, and community alliances that fortify solidarity economy ecosystems, and highlights the transformative potential of projects operating at the intersection of social movement and prefigurative politics.
+Stacey Sutton is an Associate Professor in the Department of Urban Planning and Policy at the University of Illinois Chicago, and the Director of the Solidarity Economy Research, Policy & Law Project, which aims to advance interdisciplinary research, critical analysis, and enabling policies; foster education, training and technical assistance; and illuminate the transformative potential of cooperative economies at the intersection of social movements and prefigurative politics.

 Selected Grants